Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 The Webmaster will be responsible for:

-• the creation and maintenance of the Club's Web site and mailing lists (except the "Announce" list)
+• the creation and maintenance of the Club's Web site and internal mailing lists

-An individual Committee Member can hold more than one office with the proviso that the positions of Chairman, Secretary and Treasurer shall be held by different Committee Members
+An individual Committee Member can hold more than one role with the proviso that the positions of Chairman, Secretary and Treasurer shall be held by different Committee Members

 7. Committee Standing Orders

-The quorum for the Committee shall be 4 of which one shall be an officer or the vice chairman, in the absence of a quorum business may be dealt with but any decisions taken only become valid after ratification at the next Committee meeting at which there is a quorum.
+The quorum for the Committee shall be 4 of which one shall be an officer.
+In the absence of a quorum business may be dealt with, but any decisions taken only become valid after ratification at the next Committee meeting at which there is a quorum.

 Committee meetings may be called by the Chairman, the Secretary or any three full Members of the Committee.

-The Chairman may vote, in the event of a tie he has a second, casting vote.
+The Chairman may vote, in the event of a tie he/she has a second, casting vote.

 Committee members shall be entitled to claim reimbursement of reasonable expenses for work done on behalf of the Club.